slaclab/sdf-docs/conda.md

 # Conda

+[Conda](https://docs.conda.io/projects/conda/en/latest/index.html) and other Python package and dependency management tools such as [UV](https://docs.astral.sh/uv/) and [Poetry](https://python-poetry.org/) allow for easier installation and deployment of Python applications with complex dependencies.
+The following guide covers common usage patterns for Conda on S3DF.

+## Conda environments

+[Conda environments](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) are similar to Python [virtual environments](https://docs.python.org/3/library/venv.html).
+Both allow for the isolation of dependencies for Python application(s) such that multiple environments can install different versions of the same package without conflicting with each other.
+Users can invoke the environment with the desired dependencies required for a specific Python application and run it within that environmental context, in isolation from other applications outside the loaded environment.

+Utilizing Conda environments requires the following:
+* Access to a `conda` binary executable
+* Filesystem permissions to write to the directory where the Conda environment(s) will be stored
+* Sufficient disk space in the env location to store the package artifacts

-> [!IMPORTANT]
+> [!Note]
-> It is not recommended to store your conda environments in your $HOME due to 1) quota limits, and 2) an inability to share conda environments across groups.
-We generally recommend that you install software into your facility's group space (e.g., `/sdf/group/<facility>/sw` - please see [facility storage](getting-started.md#group)).
-The following instructions for deploying Miniconda assume that you have write permissions in those directories.
-If you require write access, please consult with your facility's computing czar.
-The czar(s) for an S3DF facility can be found [here](https://coact.slac.stanford.edu/facilities).
+> Conda environments should not be stored in the user $HOME directory due to quota limits (30GB per user) and the inability to share the environment with other users.
+It is recommended to install Conda and other software into the appropriate facility group space (e.g., `/sdf/group/<facility>/sw` - please see [facility storage](getting-started.md#group)).
+To obtain proper filesystem permissions, please consult with the appropriate facility computing czar.
+The list of czars for S3DF facilities can be found at: https://coact.slac.stanford.edu/facilities.

+## Deploying Conda

-## Option 1) Install Miniconda
+### Option 1) Installing Miniconda to group space

 Download the latest version of Miniconda from the [conda](https://docs.conda.io/en/latest/miniconda.html) website and follow the [Instructions](https://conda.io/projects/conda/en/latest/user-guide/install/linux.html#installing-on-linux).
 Change the installion `prefix` to point to an appropriate [facility directory](getting-started.md#group) replacing `<facility>` with the name of your facility as follows: